medhatsamir/Cucumber-and-Selenium-login-test-case/README.md

 we use try and catch approach to avoid any error that will crash the project .

+in POM file you will find the dependancy which i used

 this course is very helpful to learn cucumber i recommend it to anyone want to learn cucumber "https://www.youtube.com/playlist?list=PLJ2FoWouEU2zZgl9FHFG4AjEDg_2JdBCN"